 make builds your project and produces binaries.

-If you have CMake already configured with GCC, you can re-run it with the compiler setting commands (this will invalidate any other options you passed to CMake beforehand).
+If you have CMake already configured with other compiler, you can re-run it with the compiler setting commands (this will invalidate any other options you passed to CMake beforehand).

 valgrind is a tool suite of dynamic analysis tools.
 The most notable part of valgrind is memcheck that is able to discover memory errors (leaks, wrong memory access, uninitialized memory).

-- The clang tool itself offers a range of sanitizers.
+Both GCC and clang tools offer a range of sanitizers.
 Useful are mainly AddressSanitizer (invalid memory access & leaks,

 -fsanitize=address), MemorySanitizer (uninitialized memory,

 - Note however, that memory sanitizer can have problems tracking if memory is defined when it was set inside the standard library, for this reason, it is better to use valgrind for checking if memory values are properly defined.